 What Are the Different Types of Artificial Intelligence (AI)?

-Data analytics involves numerous skills.
-However, if we could boil it down to just one, that skill would be pattern spotting.
-This is something humans are excellent at—our brains are perfectly evolved for the task.
-But what if we could supercharge this?
-What if hyper-fast, super-intelligent machines could carry out complex pattern spotting in mere hours, rather than in the days or years that it takes humans to do?
+What if hyper-fast machines could carry out complex pattern spotting in mere hours, rather than in the days or years that it takes humans to do?

 If you’ve seen movies like Her or Ex Machina, you’ll have an idea of what we’re talking about: artificial intelligence (AI).
-While the types of AI represented in sci-fi movies are a far cry from anything we have in reality, this may not always be the case.
-Indeed, we already use many types of AI—it’s simply that its usage is so commonplace we hardly think about it.
+While the types of AI represented in sci-fi movies used to be a far cry from anything we have in reality, in 2023 things changed with the arrival of ChatGPT and its fellow LLMs.

 AI is still an emerging field.
 With this in mind, dedicated data scientists have devised definitions to describe the types of AI that currently exist and those that might exist in the future.
-In this post, we’ll cover the basics, before exploring these seven different types of AI:
+In this article, we’ll cover the basics, before exploring seven different types of AI.

 1. What is artificial intelligence?

 Ready to learn about the different types of AI?
-Let’s dive in.
+If you’d prefer to watch my colleague Will explain it instead, check out this video:

 1. What is artificial intelligence?